Observe and record animal behaviour

 • Causes: Lethargy can result from illness (e.g., infections, kidney disease, diabetes), depression, or stress.

-• When to Watch: Monitor a cat that stops eating, drinking, or grooming, as these are signs that something more serious might be occurring.
+• When to Watch: Monitor a cat that stops eating, drinking, or grooming, as these are signs that something more serious might occur.

 • Abnormal Behavior: Dogs that bark or whine excessively—beyond what is considered normal communication—might be experiencing an issue.